 But when you select monthly or annual recurring option, the module will let you choose only “After Occurrence” expiration.
 You can't choose on date option directly.
 Here occurrence means how much time you want to recreate the task.

-So, when you choose monthly or an annual time duration, it's clear that the task would require several occurrences.
+So, when you choose monthly or a yearly time duration, it's clear that the task would require several occurrences.

 Q: When I will choose occurrence and duration date, will that time duration applicable for each occurrence separately or only for 1st occurrence?

 A: Separately for each occurrence.
-Suppose you have created an annual recurring and set 5 occurrences with a 2-day duration, you will get 2 day for completing each of your occurrences.
+Suppose you have created an annual recurring and set 3 occurrences, which means the task will repeat after every 2 years for 3 times on 6th October.

 So, you can see that setting up the recurrence and scheduling all of your repeating tasks with the Recurring Task module is so easy.
 It doesn't only help you to automate your projects but also make you able to track all the repeating task and see the progress.